`

 No city layout can be complete without these.
 With the Streetcar and Track sections, you can now add Public Transportation to your layout, a classic icon of City life in this era.
 Using more photographic textures, a variety of materials may be chosen from to provide your layout with its own distinct character: Brick Streets and Sidewalks for the older portions of town, concrete and asphalt for the more recent.
 Similarly, what are "Mean Streets" without those dark Alleys for quick escapes--or ugly surprises found in the morning?

-Levee/Riverfront Section-- Smuggled Booze and other cargoes have to come into the city by water as often by land, and here is he way to incorporate this vital terrain into your layout.
-Each Section comes with enough material to represent 20" each of Seawall, water (out to a distance of 8" from its base), and of asphalt topped Brick Street running parallel to it.
+Levee/Riverfront Section--Smuggled Booze and other cargoes have to come into the city by water as often by land, and here is the way to incorporate this vital terrain into your layout.
+Each Section comes with enough material to represent 20" each of Seawall, water (out to a distance of 8" from its base), and asphalt topped Brick Street running parallel to it.
 One Ramp and 6" long Pier is included as well.
 This distance represents the same width of one Full Block plus 6" of Street to one side of it.
 Thus, for the entire Layout as pictured (above), 3 Levee/Riverfront Sections would provide the full 5.5" necessary to make one end of front the Sea or River.

 Right End View of Levee/Riverfront Section